GloriaOlaleye/NYC-Traffic-Accidents/README.md

 # NYC-Traffic-Accidents

 ## Introduction
-in this project, I analyzed Motor vehicle collisions reported by the New York City Police Department from January 2021 to April 2023.
+In this project, I analyzed Motor vehicle collisions reported by the New York City Police Department from January 2021 to April 2023.
 Each record represents an individual collision, including the date, time, and location of the accident (borough, zip code, street name, latitude/longitude), vehicles and victims involved, and contributing factors.

-Data source: <a href="https://www.mavenanalytics.io/data-playground?page=9&pageSize=5">NYC_Traffic_Accidents</a>
+Data source: <a href="https://maven-datasets.s3.amazonaws.com/NYC+Traffic+Accidents/NYC_Collisions.zip">NYC_Traffic_Accidents</a>

 Recommended Analysis
 Compare the % of total accidents by month.
 Do you notice any seasonal patterns?